vaggelis2018/laravel-viva-payments/readme.md

 Also the Wiki has detailed instructions on the APIs: https://github.com/VivaPayments/API/wiki

-**Note:** This project is not an official package, and I'm not affiated with Viva Payments in any way.
+**Note:** This project is not an official package, and I'm not affiliated with Viva Payments in any way.

 ## Table of Contents